gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 <img src="/post/2020-06-15-afl-payouts-at-halftime_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-We see it fits the data well, and that there doesn't appear to be much of a difference between the VFL era and the AFL era.
+We see it fits the data well, and that there doesn't appear visually to be much of a difference between the VFL era and the AFL era.

 ## Probabilities